 Right now you might be wondering if you can make ANY type of ham in an Instant Pot, and the answer is, YES, you absolutely can.
 But I wrote this particular Instant Pot ham recipe with a bone-in spiral ham in mind.

 How large of a ham you can select is limited by the size of your Instant Pot.
 If you have the 6-qt. size, I recommend not going larger than about 6.5 pounds.
 For an 8-qt.
 Instant Pot, you can size up slightly to a 7-8 pound spiral ham.

 But the good news is that even if you buy a ham that’s slightly too large, it can easily be salvaged.
-Just slice a small section off to make it fit, and then save the extra sliced-off piece, along with the ham bone after carving, to make this delicious ham and bean soup!
-Which is why I love me a good bone-in ham…
+Just slice a small section off to make it fit.
+Save the extra sliced-off piece and any leftovers, along with the ham bone after carving, to make this delicious ham and bean soup!

 For reference, the ham pictured is a 7.5-lb.
 Kirkland spiral sliced half ham from Costco, which I pressure cooked in my 6-qt.
 Instant Pot.
-It definitely tested the limits of my pot (even after cutting some off), so dig, dig, dig through that pile of hams to find one that’s a little smaller.
-Or consider picking up the 8-qt. model to pressure cook a larger ham — I own and highly recommend both sizes!
+It definitely tested the limits of my pot (even after cutting some off), so I’d suggest digging through that pile of hams to find one that’s a little smaller.

 How To Cook A Ham In An Instant Pot